-- courts and in the manner provided in the Florida Rules of Civil Procedure, including the imposition of sanctions, except contempt.
+(f) The presiding officer has the power to swear witnesses and take their testimony under oath, to issue subpoenas, and to effect discovery on the written request of any party by any means available to the courts and in the manner provided in the Florida Rules of Civil Procedure, including the imposition of sanctions, except contempt.
 However, no presiding officer has the authority to issue any subpoena or order directing discovery to any member or employee of the Legislature when the subpoena or order commands the production of documents or materials or compels testimony relating to the legislative duties of the member or employee.
-Any subpoena or order directing discovery directed to a member or an employee of the Legislature shall show on its face that the testimony sought does not relate to legislative duties. - (g) Irrelevant, immaterial, or unduly repetitious evidence shall be excluded, but all other evidence of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs shall be admissible, whether or not such evidence would be admissible in a trial in the courts of Florida.
-Any part of the evidence may be received in written form, and all testimony of parties and witnesses shall be made under oath. - (h) Documentary evidence may be received in the form of a copy or excerpt.
-Upon request, parties shall be given an opportunity to compare the copy with the original, if available. - (i) When official recognition is requested, the parties shall be notified and given an opportunity to examine and contest the material. - (j) A party shall be permitted to conduct crossexamination when testimony is taken or documents are made a part of the record. - (k)1.
-Any person subject to a subpoena may, before compliance and on timely petition, request the presiding officer having jurisdiction of the dispute to invalidate the subpoena on the ground that it was not lawfully issued, is unreasonably broad in scope, or requires the production of irrelevant material. - 2.
-A party may seek enforcement of a subpoena, order directing discovery, or order imposing sanctions issued under the authority of this chapter by filing a petition for enforcement in the circuit court of the judicial circuit in which the person failing to comply with the subpoena or order resides.
+Any subpoena or order directing discovery directed to a member or an employee of the Legislature shall show on its face that the testimony sought does not relate to legislative duties.

+(g) Irrelevant, immaterial, or unduly repetitious evidence shall be excluded, but all other evidence of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs shall be admissible, whether or not such evidence would be admissible in a trial in the courts of Florida.
+Any part of the evidence may be received in written form, and all testimony of parties and witnesses shall be made under oath.

+(h) Documentary evidence may be received in the form of a copy or excerpt.
+Upon request, parties shall be given an opportunity to compare the copy with the original, if available.

+(i) When official recognition is requested, the parties shall be notified and given an opportunity to examine and contest the material.

+(j) A party shall be permitted to conduct crossexamination when testimony is taken or documents are made a part of the record.

+(k)1.
+Any person subject to a subpoena may, before compliance and on timely petition, request the presiding officer having jurisdiction of the dispute to invalidate the subpoena on the ground that it was not lawfully issued, is unreasonably broad in scope, or requires the production of irrelevant material.

+2. A party may seek enforcement of a subpoena, order directing discovery, or order imposing sanctions issued under the authority of this chapter by filing a petition for enforcement in the circuit court of the judicial circuit in which the person failing to comply with the subpoena or order resides.
 A failure to comply with an order of the court shall result in a finding of contempt of court.
 However, no person shall be in contempt while a subpoena is being challenged under subparagraph 1.
-The court may award to the prevailing party all or part of the costs and attorney's fees incurred in obtaining the court order whenever the court determines that such an award should be granted under the Florida Rules of Civil Procedure. - 3.
-Any public employee subpoenaed to appear at an agency proceeding shall be entitled to per diem and travel expenses at the same rate as that provided for state employees under s.
+The court may award to the prevailing party all or part of the court order whenever the court determines that such an award should be granted under the Florida Rules of Civil Procedure.

+3. Any public employee subpoenaed to appear at an agency proceeding shall be entitled to per diem and travel expenses at the same rate as that provided for state employees under s.
 112.061 if travel away from such public employee's headquarters is required.
 All other witnesses appearing pursuant to a subpoena shall be paid such fees and mileage for their attendance as is provided in civil actions in circuit courts of this state.
 In the case of a public employee, such expenses shall be processed and paid in the manner provided for agency employee travel expense reimbursement, and in the case of a witness who is not a public employee, payment of such fees and expenses shall accompany the subpoena.